arenaxr/arena-docs/content/xr/optical-markers.md

 {% include alert type="warning" content="
 **IMPORTANT: Use the device in landscape orientation**

 The ARENA localization solver for optical markers assumes that the device is in portrait orientation, and **we recommend locking the device to landscape orientation**.
 For example, the picture below shows a blue box at the origin scene.
-While not visible, the blue box is overlaid on an AprilTag anchoring the scene. **The device is in landscape orientation**.
+While not visible, the blue box is overlaid on an AprilTag anchoring the Scene. **The device is in landscape orientation**.
 "%}

 <img src="/assets/img/localization/landscape.png" width="500"/>